- 1 Best Slow Cooker

 Price: $99.99 | Features: 3 independent cooking modes, programmable LCD display, 24-hour max cook time

-WHY IT’S A TOP PICK: The multi-cook function takes this slow cooker to the next level.
+WHY IT’S A TOP PICK: The multi-cook function takes this one to the next level.

 When it comes to anything in the kitchen, Cuisinart continues to set the standard that pretty much every other appliance maker out there aspires to beat.